 Fill a large plastic trash bag halfway with baking soda, add the smoke-damaged items, and tie the bag shut for textbooks, small decoration pieces, and difficult-to-wash clothing.
 Allow at least eight hours for the powder to settle before dusting or shaking off your belongings.

 Use Natural Vinegar

-White vinegar is another harmless home essential that works to eliminate, rather than just cover, unpleasant scents like smoke.
+White vinegar is another harmless home essential that eliminates unpleasant scents like smoke rather than just cover.
 Its low pH attacks the higher-pH smoke molecules, causing them to change just enough to mask their odor.

 Don’t worry; the vinegar’s disagreeable odor will naturally diminish once it has dried.
 Cook a pot of vinegar on the stove for an hour or two to speed up the process.
 Steam dispels the smoke odor by wafting across the air.

 Charcoal’s carbon molecules chemically trap odors, removing them from the air.
 While utilizing grilled briquettes in a pinch, activated charcoal increases porosity and absorption power, not dangerous chemicals.
 Activated charcoal products are commonly packed in tiny cloth or burlap sacks and marketed as smoke or odor eliminators at most home improvement stores.

 Ozone generators are devices on the market that may assist in decreasing or even eradicating smoke odor in your home.
 However, keep in mind that while these pricey treatments will help to reduce the stink, they will not wholly eliminate it if the odor has spread to the carpets, draperies, and furniture.

 If everything else fails, repainting the whole interior and replacing the flooring is the last resort for eliminating smoke odor from a property.
 If smoke residue remains on the walls and ceiling despite your best efforts, use a stain and odor inhibiting primer from covering it up.